 (Lamb tenderloin, radicchio sauce and daikon)

-The jamon and Padrón peppers were really awesome.
-These are the peppers that have (roughly) one in ten chance of it being really spicy and the rest are mild, but flavourful.
+The Jamon and Padrón peppers were excellent.
+These are the peppers that have one in ten chance of it being spicy and the rest are mild but flavorful.
 We ended up getting two spicy ones out of about ten.
-The spicy ones were really lovely and spicy but they did temporarily kill your taste buds.
+The spicy ones were charming and tasty, but they did temporarily kill my taste buds.
 The lamb tenderloin was also amazing.
-It was beautifully tender and yet had the most amazing flavours.
-Yeah, just go.
-Get thee to Cutler & Co.
-(And I haven’t even finished the post yet)
+It was beautifully tender and yet had the most amazing flavors.

 (Berkshire pork, cauliflower purée & chicory)

 Because our entrees were so fabulous and interesting, I have to say our mains of ‘meat and veg’ became a bit boring.
 The pork, even though served medium, were not as tender as I’d hoped and it wasn’t well seasoned.
 I just found it really boring.
 I think all of us with the pork choice agreed.
 Compared to the lamb entree which blew our socks off, this was lacking somehow.

 (John Dory, chickpeas, eggplants & preserved lemon)

 The other main was ‘fish and veg’ but this was slightly better.
 Josh and I did the usual thing of ordering both mains and switch with each other half way through (as you do.)
 The John Dory was better.
 It was well cooked, the eggplant puree had a lovely smokiness to it and it went well with the chickpeas and the caper berries.
 But again, compared to the entrees, it was slightly on the boring side.